arputtick/dataism/README.md

    * deeplearning.ai intro to deep learning course
    * deeplearning.ai tensorflow in practice specialization
    * Stanford CS231
+   * https://ml4a.github.io/ - Collection of educational resources devoted to Machine learning for artists (from Gene Kogan)

-NOTE: I'm not a fun of Andrew Ng's 'Machine Learning' course on Coursera.
+NOTE: I'm not a fan of Andrew Ng's 'Machine Learning' course on Coursera.
 It's good for basic concepts, but there's not very much practical knowledge.
 It also doesn't use Python.
 His deep learning course is more useful.

 * Stats/Python:
    * Statistics with Python, coursera, Univeristy of Michigan